About shortcut actions in complicated shortcuts

-When you launch shortcuts from Today View on an iOS or iPadOS device, keep in mind that some actions open the Shortcuts app to finish the job, complicating your workflow.
-When deciding on which shortcuts to add to Today View, try to avoid those with actions that:
+When you run shortcuts from a widget on an iOS or iPadOS device or run shortcuts from Apple Watch, keep in mind that some actions open the Shortcuts app to finish the job, complicating your workflow.
+When deciding on which shortcuts to run from a widget or Apple Watch, try to avoid those with actions that:

 Preview content such as the Quick Look action